FormidableLabs/victory-docs/src/screens/docs/getting-started.md

 import { VictoryBar, VictoryChart, VictoryAxis } from 'victory';
 ```

 In the chart below, we've modified the axes to better fit our needs.
 If you want to retain a vertical axis, remember to add a second axis component with the ```dependentAxis``` prop set to ```true```.
-We've modified the format of the tick labels on our vertical axis with the ```tickLabelFormat``` prop, and have included only the tick values that we need on the horizontal axis by passing an array to the ```tickValues``` prop.
+We've modified the format of the tick labels on our vertical axis with the ```tickFormat``` prop, and have included only the tick values that we need on the horizontal axis by passing an array to the ```tickValues``` prop.
 We've also added the ```domainPadding``` prop to our VictoryChart component for good measure, so that the bars of our chart don't overlap the vertical axis. ([See the commit here](https://github.com/FormidableLabs/victory-tutorial/tree/c5be2277266d6e78f9402a610decb08e07642de2).)

 ```playground_norender
 const data = [